provena/provena/infrastructure-onprem/README.md

    ```bash
    docker compose -f infrastructure-onprem/docker-compose.yml -f infrastructure-onprem/docker-compose.https.yml --profile https up -d
    ```
-4. Access the landing portal at `https://your.host.name:443` (or `https://your.host.name`) and Keycloak at `https://your.host.name:8180`.
-Accept the self-signed certificate in the browser.
-Update Keycloak client valid redirect URIs and web origins to use `https://` and the same host/ports.
+4. Set `VITE_KEYCLOAK_PORT=8443` in `.env` and rebuild the UIs so login uses Keycloak behind Caddy.
+Access the landing portal at `https://your.host.name` and Keycloak at `https://your.host.name:8443`.
+Accept the self-signed certificate.
+Update Keycloak client valid redirect URIs and web origins to use `https://` and port 8443 for the auth server.
 5. To use Let's Encrypt instead of a self-signed cert, ensure ports 80 and 443 are reachable from the internet, then edit `infrastructure-onprem/caddy/Caddyfile` and remove every `tls internal` line so Caddy can obtain a certificate automatically.

 ## Services